July 2019 Predictions:

 We hate to say it, but we were almost entirely right, and that's not a good thing.
 The RX 590 arrived at $280 and was immediately forgotten.
 It was a complete throwaway, relevant only in the minds of OEMs.The Radeon Vega VII actually did challenge the high end, but came in at a terrible price due to how hard AMD had to push the old Vega architecture to match the relatively ancient GTX 1080 Ti.
 As of our publication date, the Vega VII has already been cancelled, and its very short 5 month life proves that it was nothing more than a proof of concept design for the 7nm lithography.
 And while AMD actually did release a new design with its Navi-based RX 5700 series, it directly targeted Nvidia's mid-range cards.
 It will pick up some market share by doing so, but it won't truly pick up mindshare until it can release a scaled-up Navi design that challenges Nvidia's dominance at the top of the charts.

-Alas, because AMD hasn't done so yet, our prediction that a full-fat Turing card would arrive by September 2019 at $1,000 proved false.
-All we have is a "skim-milk" version of the RTX 2080 8GB for $700, in the form of the RTX 2080 Super.
+Our prediction that a full-fat Turing card would arrive by September 2019 at $1,000 proved false.
+All we had was a "skim-milk" version of the RTX 2080 8GB for $700, in the form of the RTX 2080 Super.
 We call that super bo-riiiing...
-Now, if AMD pulls a rabbit out of its hat before the end of the year by bulking up Navi, Nvidia might release the full Turing GPU that it clearly could (since it currently exists in the $2,500 Titan RTX, designed primarily as a compute card), but we're not holding our breath.

 August 2017 Predictions: